oils-for-unix/oils/doc/ysh-tour.md

 - QTT: should also allow hex float representation for exactness -->

-## The Runtime Shared by OSH and Oil
+## The Runtime Shared by OSH and YSH

-Although we describe OSH and Oil as different languages, they use the **same** interpreter under the hood.
+Although we describe OSH and YSH as different languages, they use the **same** interpreter under the hood.
 This interpreter has various `shopt` flags that are flipped for different behavior, e.g. with `shopt --set ysh:all`.